16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 How writers use SupaPitch:

-- Follow-up sequences: Automate follow-up emails (3-5 day intervals) so you never forget to follow up on a promising pitch
+- Follow-up sequences: Automate follow-up emails (3-5 day intervals) so you never forget to chase a promising pitch.

 Best for: Freelance writers actively prospecting new clients and publications.
-Not appropriate for writers in fields where cold email is ineffective (literary fiction querying still requires traditional agent submission) or for writers who already have a full client roster from referrals.
+Not appropriate for fields where cold email is ineffective (literary fiction querying still requires traditional agent submission) or for writers with a full client roster from referrals.

 15. BasicDocs: Proposals and Contracts for Freelance Writing Agreements